nintep/QA-service/qa-ui/README.md

-# Simply Astro starter kit for the Course Project II UI
+# QA-UI

-The starter kit is an Astro application with Svelte and Tailwind.
+The qa-ui is an Astro application with Svelte and Tailwind.
 Before starting to work on the project, run `npm install` to create `package-lock.json` and to download dependencies to `node_modules`.